SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few pros of being selective:

 - A few PES clubs (like ECell) try to be extremely selective with their members.
 This generates initial hype over being a 'member of ECell.'
-- Less members may mean less dilution of spirit and hence you can focus more.
+- Fewer members may mean less dilution of spirit allowing you to focus more.
 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of none among the 100 members of the group chat responding to your texts.
 - People feel more comfortable to text their thoughts on the group chat when they actually know the people, rather than when they have never seen half the people.